delpozzo/kamino/README.md

 ![Capture Image Screenshot 3](src/screenshots/capture-3.png?raw=true)

-Capturing an image can take anywhere from a minute to many hours depending on the size of the drive you are imaging and the speed of your hardware.
+Capturing a drive image can take anywhere from a minute to many hours depending on the size of the drive and the speed of your hardware.
 During the image capture process, the `dd` command output will display to show the progress.

 ![Capture Image Screenshot 4](src/screenshots/capture-4.png?raw=true)

-When the image capture is complete, a `sha256` hash will be generated and saved as `<image file>.img.gz.sha256` in  `images_directory`.
+When the image capture is complete, a `sha256` hash will be generated and saved as `<image_name>.img.gz.sha256` in  `images_directory`.
 Press enter to return to the main menu.

 ![Capture Image Screenshot 5](src/screenshots/capture-5.png?raw=true)